Black Diamond Liquid Point

-One of the most notable aspects of the Liquid Point is its fit: unlike most rain shells, which tend to trend toward casual and boxy, Black Diamond opted for an athletic cut that feels more akin to a technical hardshell.
+One of the most notable aspects of the Black Diamond Liquid Point is its fit: unlike most rain shells, which tend to trend toward casual and boxy, BD opted for an athletic cut that feels more akin to a technical hardshell.
 As a result, the Liquid Point is roomy enough for layering and has great freedom of movement yet is still trim enough that excess fabric won’t get in the way.
 In terms of sizing, I opted for my standard women’s size small, which fits well with or without a midlayer underneath.
 The drop-tail hem offers nice coverage across my butt and lower back—especially great for bending down while doing chores around camp—and easy-to-pull cinches on both hips allow me to seal out the moisture evenly across the waist.
 I do find the arms to be particularly long, but the sleek cuff adjustments are easy to use and keep the sleeves off my hands.

 Other Versions of the Black Diamond Liquid Point

 We tested the women’s Liquid Point for this review, and Black Diamond also makes the jacket in a men’s version.
-The men’s Liquid Point tips the scales at 13.9 ounces, comes in three different colorways (both models are available in black), and also retails for $269.
+The men’s Liquid Point tips the scales at 13.9 ounces, comes in three different colorways (both models are available in black), and retails for $265.
 We haven’t had a chance to test the men’s jacket yet, but we imagine it warrants similar praise for its wet-weather performance and durable build.
 In addition, Black Diamond makes Liquid Point Pants in both men’s and women’s models, which feature the same 2.5-layer Gore-Tex Paclite construction and sell for $199.

 - A good-looking rain jacket with a hardshell-like feel and an athletic fit.